Stanton and Rice hit early homers as Yankees beat Rays 7-4 on busy trade-deadline day - WTOP News

 Tampa Bay, also active at the deadline, lost three starters to injury during the game.

-Stanton hit his eighth homer since returning from tendinitis in both elbows last month for a 3-0 lead against starter Ryan Pepiot (6-9) four batters into the game.
+Stanton hit his eighth homer since returning from tendinitis in both elbows last month for a 3-0 lead against starter Ryan Pepiot (6-9) four batters in.
 Rice launched a three-run shot into the Yankees’ bullpen in right-center to make it 6-0.

-Cody Bellinger hit an RBI single ahead of Stanton’s homer.
-Yankees newcomer Austin Slater had an RBI groundout in the third for New York, which won for the fourth time in five games since putting Aaron Judge on the injured list.
+Cody Bellinger hit an RBI single ahead of Stanton’s two-run homer.
+Yankees newcomer Austin Slater had an RBI groundout in the third, and New York won for the fourth time in five games since putting Aaron Judge on the injured list.

 Stroman did not allow a hit until the fourth, when the Rays scored four times.
 Jonathan Aranda and Jonny DeLuca hit RBI singles, Taylor Walls had an RBI double and Junior Caminero lifted a sacrifice fly.